Association of Flight Attendants: CHAOS

 Flight attendants at Northwest Airlines, locked in a round of bankruptcy negotiations, deployed a CHAOS campaign days after joining AFA in July, 2006.
 Union negotiators concluded a new tentative agreement with millions of dollars in improvements, but which was voted down by a narrow margin.
 AFA continued preparations for CHAOS strikes at Northwest pending the outcome of negotiations and litigation surrounding the case.

 The bankruptcy court ruled in favor of the union, denying the strike injunction sought by management.
 On appeal, the federal district court and the court of appeals ruled that workers under the Railway Labor Act cannot strike in response to rejection of a collective bargaining agreement in bankruptcy.
 Northwest and AFA returned to negotiations and reached a new tentative agreement, which was narrowly ratified by the flight attendants on May 29, 2007.
 The flight attendants became the last major work group at Northwest to agree to new contract terms in bankruptcy.
 The new contract provided Northwest with $195 million in annual cuts through 2011, and secured a $182 million equity claim for the flight attendants before it was lost upon the company's exit from bankruptcy.

 On August 16, 2023, Alaska Airlines flight attendants protested across the US for better wages and working conditions.
 Across the US, it has been estimated that over 1,000 flight attendants were in attention outside of airports demanding a higher pay.
 In September flight attendants a part of the union voted for a new contract with a 99.47% approval rating.

-On August 28, 2024, AFA members voted with 99.99% approval to authorize a labor strike, with 90.21% members participating.
-However, no strike was immediately called, with negotiations between AFA and United Airlines continuing.
+On August 28, 2024, AFA members at United Airlines voted with 99.99% approval to authorize a labor strike, with 90.21% members participating.
+However, no strike was immediately called, with negotiations between AFA and United continuing.